tanishdragonemperor/route-impression-calculator/README.md

 - Backend implementation (API, algorithms, tests): 2 hours
 - Frontend implementation (React components, styling): 1.5 hours
 - Integration, testing, and documentation: 1 hour

-The modular architecture allows for easy extension and the comprehensive test suite ensures reliability for production use.